 Breast Cancer Hormone Treatment

-Breast cancer hormone treatment (also called hormonal therapy) is used to prevent the growth, spread, or recurrence of breast cancer (known as adjuvant therapy).
 If lab tests show that your tumor depended on your natural hormones to grow, it will be described as estrogen-positive or progesterone-positive in the lab report.
 This means that any remaining cancer cells may continue to grow when these hormones are present in your body.
 Hormonal therapy can block your body's natural hormones from reaching any remaining cancer cells.

-Breast cancer hormone treatment uses either drugs or surgery to treat the disease.
+This type of treatment uses either drugs or surgery to treat the disease.

 Drugs